SunTheCoder/mapv1/README.md

 # CEC Interactive Map Demo

-An interactive mapping application built with Next.js that visualizes EPA data and tribal reservations across different regions of the United States.
+An interactive mapping application built with Next.js that visualizes EPA data and tribal nations across different regions of the United States.

 ## Features